tivanov/nestjs-angular-starter/ReadMe.md

 The starter has implemented some production features and should provide a good baseline for new projects without having to worry about the boring details.

+Please note that this code is provided as-is and you should always be prepared for some bugs.

 ## Backend

 The folder `backend` contains the NestJS backend as a monorepo.
 The folder contains a separate `libs` folder for NestJS library projects.